nestjs/docs.nestjs.com/content/graphql/resolvers-map.md

 > info **Hint** With `[ ]`, we can determine the depth of the array.
 For example, using `[[Int]]` would represent an integer matrix.

-To declare that the array's items (not the array itself) are nullable, set the `nullable` property to `'items'` as shown below:
+To declare that an array's items (not the array itself) are nullable, set the `nullable` property to `'items'` as shown below:

 ```typescript
 @Field(type => [Post], { nullable: 'items' })